pgniewko/ml_notes/pc/README.md

 ### 5.2 Continuous Data: Partial Correlation

 **Idea.** Regress $X$ and $Y$ on $Z$, then test correlation between residuals.
 Suitable under linear-Gaussian assumptions.

+**Why this works:**
+If $X$ and $Y$ are conditionally independent given $Z$, then any statistical relationship between them should be fully explained by $Z$.
+By regressing each variable on $Z$, we remove the linear component of their dependence on $Z$, leaving residuals $r_X$ and $r_Y$ that represent the variation unexplained by $Z$.
+- If X ⫫ Y | Z holds under the linear-Gaussian model, $r_X$ and $r_Y$ will be *uncorrelated* and, in the Gaussian case, uncorrelatedness implies independence.
+- If the residuals are still correlated, it means there is remaining association between $X$ and $Y$ after controlling for $Z$, which violates conditional independence.

 ```python
 import numpy as np